kylienic/UI_Interview/readme.txt

 1. chart.js is far more limited than I needed it to be; next time I will use a different charts library.
 For V 2.0 I will use Google charts for the following reasons:
 	1. Interactivity between charts and graphs
 	2. Sorting capabilities within charts
+2. Dealing with data in a self-contained site (not hosted) is tricky!
+It took me awhile to figure out how to handle all the data locally.
+I had never done this before.
+3. Colors are extremely important, easy to get wrong and difficult to get right.
+They communicate a lot.

 Thank you for a fun and engaging project! - Kylie